cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

     assert( !k1.hasPrefix(k2) )
 ```

 NOTE: We need to assure that the codes won't change.
-Huffman Coding depends on the keys and it's frequencies - so we would need to generate the codes and then fix the mapping in a static variable.
+Huffman Coding depends on the keys and its frequency - so we would need to generate the codes and then fix the mapping in a static variable.

 ## Consequences